Best daily deals

 Compare this to digital audio, where the captured audio signals are sent through an analog-to-digital converter (ADC) so that the computer recording program can process it as a series of ones and zeros.
 The conversion’s resolution depends on the sample rate and bit depth.
 For example, CD-quality audio has a sample rate of 44.1kHz, meaning the sound is sampled 44,100 times per second, and 16 bits of data are recorded per sample.
 Data rates are typically higher than this during the recording, mixing, and mastering process.
 Playback involves reading this digitally encoded data and feeding it through a digital-to-analog converter (DAC) before passing the amplified signal to headphones or speakers.

-Now that we have this basic understanding of how both formats work let’s see if one is sonically better than the other.
+Now that we have this basic understanding of how both formats work let’s see if one offers better sound quality than the other.

 What are the sound quality differences between vinyl and digital?